 Gun control is fundamentally a public health issue.
 On this deeply divisive topic, our legislature must find the sort of common ground that we find among ourselves.
-Measures we can take include shoring up our system of background checks, enacting red flag and safe storage laws, and supporting fingerprint technology.
+Measures we can take include requiring background checks for all gun purchases, enacting red flag and safe storage laws, and supporting fingerprint technology.
 I also believe that assault-style rifles have no place in our communities and that the continued propagation of these weapons is ultimately to the detriment of public safety.
 We cannot continue to do nothing simply because we cannot agree on everything.

 Criminal Justice Reform